newcrew/Sourcecodes/README.md

 Hier finden sich Sourcecodes, welche auf New-Crew (https://new-crew.net) veröffentlicht sind.

-Alle hier veröffentlichte Sourcecodes stehen unter der WTFPL (Do What The Fuck You Want To Public License).
+Alle hier veröffentlichten Sourcecodes stehen unter der WTFPL (Do What The Fuck You Want To Public License).

 ```
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE